 "Ryan’s recovery was not miraculous.
 It was the result of having his medical illness treated.
 His family persisted in looking for answers until they found a doctor who would do just that.
-Maybe that was the miracle." ~ Dr. Bruce L Russell, MD
+Maybe that was the miracle."

-Marcia Hinds shares her story of hope, as only a mother can, in the book I Know You're In There.
+Marcia Hinds shares her story of hope, as only a mother can, in her book I Know You're In There - Winning Our War Against Autism.
 The "experts" said Ryan would need to be institutionalized.
 But they were wrong.
 Ryan is now an engineer at a major aerospace company.
-Ryan’s recovery was not miraculous, but the result of receiving proper medical care.
+His recovery was not miraculous.
+It was the result of receiving proper medical care.

 I Know You're In There is the true account of one family's triumph over autism.
 Marcia's inspirational book chronicles what Ryan's family did to help him.
 This book tells their story in a way that is heartwarming, heartbreaking, and sometimes hilarious.